 Managing capital, both in terms of dealing with risk and in terms of ensuring a steady flow of dividend for our shareholder, is explained in detail in chapter E. Waard Schade has a very robust capital position, effectively too robust from an optimisation perspective.
 Following the acquisition by the Chesnara group, the Company holds (excess) capital at levels exceeding the necessities of the current business.
-This excess capital is maintained for the purpose of funding future acquisitions of closed-book portfolios, either by the Company itself or by another company in the Dutch part of the Chesnara group.
-The year-end solvency ratio of 739% (211% of the AMCR) is far above the internal norm and DNB's requirements.
+The year-end solvency ratio of 621% (177% of the AMCR) is far above the internal norm and DNB's requirements.

-Wognum,
+Wognum, April 2024